evanx/deno-date-iso/README.md

 ![image](https://user-images.githubusercontent.com/899558/133970523-30f71676-6bb6-421c-84db-c936ba968019.png)

-The `cli` script can be used to setup and test a `worker` e.g.:
+The `cli` script can be used to setup and dev/test a `worker` e.g.:

 - `create-request-stream` - create the stream with `worker` consumer group
 - `setup-worker` - setup a worker hashes key
-- `xadd-request` - add a request to the stream
+- `xadd-req` - add a request to the stream

 ### demo